 One of the easiest ways to end up with no audio in PS4 is to accidentally mute the sound.

 This can happen easily by just lowering the system volume too much.

 To unmute your audio, start by playing an audio or video file.
 This will help you spot the audio is working again.

-Now, hold the PS button the Dualshock 4 controller for about 3 seconds until you get a XMB submenu.
+Hold the PS button on the Dualshock 4 controller for about 3 seconds until you get a XMB submenu.

 2. Change the Sound Settings

 If the PS4 default sound settings didn’t help solve the problem, you have to try something else.

 If you use HDMI port to connect to a TV, configure your PS4 to:

 - Output bitstream audio for games and video playback.